 Exceptional circumstances relief – this is only available where a charging authority has made it available in their area.
 Claims from landowners will only be considered on a case by case basis, provided the following three conditions are met:-

-If you wish to apply for exemption or relief, please use ‘Form 2: Claiming Exemption or Relief’ that can be downloaded from this page.
-Further information on the relief can be found here: 'Community Infrastructure Levy Relief: Information document'
+If you wish to apply for exemption or relief through these methods, please use ‘Form 2: Claiming Exemption or Relief’ that can be downloaded from this page.

 Back to top